AJeffs1/Reactive-Notebook-Environment/README.md

 Kept scope tight but added unit tests because it's good practice.

+i had noticed some minor lag when runnign so i added the feature to manually run them, my pc is struggling so wasnt able to fully identfy but i beleive its okay

-**If I kept going, I'd add:** auto-run on edit, execution timing, matplotlib/plotly output, and a variable inspector panel.
+**If I kept going, I'd add:** save multiple notebooks, execution timing, matplotlib/plotly output, and a variable inspector panel.